rahultoppur/CUDA/module_1_C/part1/README.md

 Each node has some value associated with it, as well as a pointer to the next node in the list.
 In this assignment, you'll need to allocate memory using `malloc` and make sure you `free` that memory before your program terminates.
 Each node will be represented by a `stock` struct.

 ## File I/O
-You will have to read from a file in order to populate your liked list. `fscanf` can help with this:
+You will have to read from a file in order to populate your Linked List. `fscanf` can help with this:
 ```c
 int fscanf(FILE* fp, char* format, ...)
 ```